 4. Notification of Outcome

 Only decisions of disciplinary suspension or expulsion will be recorded on the respondent’s transcript.
 Decisions of disciplinary suspension usually will read "Not permitted to register from [Date] to [Date].
 [Name and Title of the Dean of Students in the University], [Date]" In cases of expulsion the notation will read “Permanently not permitted to register effective [Date].
 [Name and Title of the Dean of Students in the University], [Date].”
 Other offices (e.g., Housing and Residence Life, University Registrar) are to be notified of the finding and sanction if the action taken by the Committee affects those offices.
-If required by law or authorized by the respondent, the Associate Dean of Students in the University for Disciplinary Affairs may disclose allegations of misconduct and the outcome of disciplinary proceedings to third parties, including to external organizations.
+If required by law or authorized by the respondent, the Associate Dean of Students in the University, Center for Student Integrity may disclose allegations of misconduct and the outcome of disciplinary proceedings to third parties, including to external organizations.